taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 4.3     Posting An Employee Benefit
 ###### 4.3.1 	Description and Priority

 Users will be able to post a description of their EB to a public board.
 The public board is a list which all of BWF's users can see other users' EBs.
 This is a medium priority feature since the user can choose to not post an EB.
+If a user chooses to not post an EB, then the user can only see other users' EBs on the public board and select them but cannot interact with other users.

 ###### 4.3.2 	Stimulus/Response Sequences